farkhodkh/ConfigurationUpdater/README.md

 Application is made for dimonstating android (Kotlin) skill
 Spec:
 The application is designed to read the configuration file from the local storage.
 Files are read at a specified interval in the background.
-The read data is saved to the local database
+The readed data is saved to the local database

 Useb libraries:
 1. Material design, Dialog